NeuroDataDesign/Syllabus/README.md

 #### Peer evaluations
 - Students will do peer evaluations through the google form (linked below) prior to each feedback/planning session, evaluating themselves and their groupmates for the previous weeks.
+- Students will indicate which of their group members did attend the practice presentation session.
-- The evaluation will take the form of a PMF: each student will assign a floating point number to every group member, where the sum of all members contributions is 1.
+- The peer evaluation will also take the form of a PMF: each student will assign a floating point number to every group member, where the sum of all members contributions is 1.
 - Individual grades will be weighted at the end of the term based on peer evaluation feedback, and to intervene throughout the semester if necessary.
 - Link to peer evaluation: